You should consider Cloudflare workers

 Cost structure is almost comically straightforward compared to many other IaaS platforms.

-There is a very serviceable free-tier, which in many cases is more than enough for personal websites and small projects.
+There is a very serviceable free-tier, which in many cases is more than enough for small personal projects.
 If you outgrow it, the paid plan is five bucks a month.
+There are obviously some limits in the paid plan as well, but in my honest opinion they are transparent and quite generous.

 Issues and negatives